geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 And yes, it absolutely has to be compatible to also export C code.

 ##### **Geohot** [[00:34:21](https://www.youtube.com/watch?v=jn3no5UZLmI&t=2061)]
-Yeah, like I almost look at, again, it's not that like, I think it probably is a good idea to do the C code in the WASM as well, because like, I really don't want to merge into tiny grad something that is just a huge F string of JavaScript.
+Yeah, like I almost look at, again, it's not that like, I think it probably is a good idea to do the C code in the WASM as well, because like, I really don't want to merge into tinygrad something that is just a huge F string of JavaScript.
 We should think about what that actually is, right?
 Because think about like adding a new export.
 To write this code really well, you want to be able to easily add a new export target.